skip to Main Content

 10. To Coroners, Medical Examiners or Funeral Directors.
 We may disclose PHI to a coroner or medical examiner to determine cause of death or for other official duties.

-Except for those uses and disclosures described above, we will not use or disclose your PHI without your written authorization.
 You may revoke that authorization by notifying us in writing at any time.
 The revocation will not apply to any authorized use or disclosure that took place before we received your revocation.
-Your written authorization is required for other uses and disclosures.

 The following uses and disclosures of your Protected Health Information will be made only with your written authorization: